giangpham05/dummy-redfrog/readme.md

 Please copy http://localhost:8000/ and past it in the url bar of your favorite browser.
 The project aimed to support IE version 10 to the lastest version, Microsoft edge, Google Chrome, Safari, Opera and Firefox

-If you like a production version, please visit the website via this [link](http://188.166.236.187/)
+If you like to see a production version, please visit the website via this [link](http://188.166.236.187/)